passepartoutvpn/passepartout/README.md

     $ git submodule init
     $ git submodule update

-Assuming you have a [working CocoaPods environment][dep-cocoapods], setting up the app workspace only requires installing the pod dependencies:

-    $ pod install

 For the VPN to work properly, the app requires:

 - _App Groups_ and _Keychain Sharing_ capabilities